The Bahamas

 General Visa Requirements:

 The Bahamas is not part of the Schengen Area.
-Many nationalities, including the UK, EU, United States, Canada, and Australia, may enter visa-free for short stays, typically up to 90 days.
-Length of stay is determined by Immigration on arrival.
-Visitor status does not permit paid work.
-Filming activities generally require work permits and filming approval, even for short-term productions.
+Many nationalities, including UK, EU, US, Canadian, Australian and other passport holders, may enter The Bahamas visa-free for short stays, typically for up to 90 days.
+The permitted length of stay is determined by Immigration on arrival.
+Visitor status does not automatically allow paid work.
+Filming activities generally require work permits and filming approval, even for short-term shoots.
+Professional filming, commercial production, paid crew activity, or extended production stays should be confirmed with Immigration, the Bahamas Film Commission, and a local Bahamian production partner before crew travel.

 Required Documents: